Alexxfromgit/CDB-v1/README.md

 # CDB-v1.0

-Programm for working with SQL Databases.
-Create tables.
-Change and modify so..
+Program for working with SQL Databases.
+Supported CRUD operations.

-Used bunifu Framework trial
+Used bunifu Framework trial inside.